By-Laws of the Mount Horeb Area Arts Association

 ARTICLE X - QUALIFICATIONS AND ELECTION OF MEMBERS

-- Any visual artist who is a resident of the Mount Horeb area of Wisconsin and who has met the requirements for professional membership as outlined below may be considered a candidate for Membership.
+- Any visual artist who is a resident of Wisconsin and who has met the requirements for membership as outlined below may be considered a candidate for Membership.

-- All candidates for Professional Membership shall have their artwork and resume reviewed by the MHAAA Board of Directors.
+- All applicants for Membership shall have their artwork and resume reviewed by the Selection Committee, which must consist of at least 2 Board of Directors members.

-- The Board of Directors shall vote for admission or rejection of the candidate.
-Admission to membership shall require a majority vote of the board members.
+- The Selection Committee shall vote for admission or rejection of the candidate.
 The Board of Directors has final responsibility for acceptance or rejection of applicants for membership to MHAAA.

 - Criteria to be reviewed for Membership include, but are not limited to, the following:

 - Exhibitions in juried shows and/or professional galleries of the individual's artistic works.

 - Display and/or publication of the individual's artistic works.

 - The individual shall have displayed recent art production of consistent quality and shall indicate the pursuit of professional goals.
 E. Any visual artist may submit a formal application for membership in a form approved by MHAAA.